brandon-setegn/brandon-setegn.github.io/_posts/2024-02-18-Cloud Run and Terraform.md

 ## Configure Terraform for Cloud Run
 This post will only cover the specifics of using `Terraform` for `Cloud Run`.
+For details on the *output.tf* and *variables.tf* files checkout the tutorial from `Terraform` above.

 ### main.tf
 This is our module that will be run to deploy to `Cloud Run`.
 There are two sections to our `main.tf`, *service_account* and *cloud_run*.